-A new neighborhood wine and cocktail bar will open its doors in the Lower Garden District just in time for summer.
-Claret Wine & Cocktail Bar is scheduled to open late-May at 1320 Magazine Street.
+A new neighborhood wine and cocktail bar opens its doors in the Lower Garden District just in time for summer.
+Claret Wine & Cocktail Bar brings a chic spot with window views and an outdoor patio to 1320 Magazine Street.

-The new wine and cocktail bar will feature an extensive drink menu created by bar manager Craig Seaman and wine director Lizzie Lenson.
-Guests will be able to choose from over 25 wines by the glass, 30 domestic and imported craft beers and seasonal craft cocktails.
+The new wine and cocktail bar features an extensive drink menu created by bar manager Craig Seaman and wine director Lizzie Lenson.
+Guests can choose from over 25 wines by the glass, 30 domestic and imported craft beers and seasonal craft cocktails.

-Claret will also have a wide-ranging charcuterie program planned by executive chef Marcus Woodham.
+Claret also features a wide-ranging charcuterie program planned by executive chef Marcus Woodham.
 Woodham, executive chef of sister-restaurant Bar Frances, steps in to create an extensive charcuterie and small plates menu featuring house-cured meats and a variety of cheeses.

 See also: 10 great places for wine with friends

 Claret is part of the new Framework development between Thalia Street and Melpomeme Street.
 Guests can enjoy an intimate, beautifully designed interior space with a central bar.